UAE IA Standards: Measuring Cyber Security Maturity

-The objective of the UAE IA standards is to help entities across the UAE to follow a common information security practice and ensure utmost security and compliance.
+The objective of the UAE IA standards is to help entities across the UAE to follow a common information security practice and ensure utmost security and cyber compliance.
 This establishes standardisation across the entities implementing this framework.
 Compliance with this standard is mandatory for all Government entities and any other entities identified as 'Critical', such as an organisation that is identified as part of the Critical National Infrastructure (CNI).
 The outcome of the UAE IA assessment depicts the overall security posture of e an entity’s Information Security environment.
 Most importantly the outcome of the assessment is capable of providing a benchmark for measuring Cyber Security Maturity.

 Fundamentals of the UAE IA Standards, security assessment and compliance

 The UAE IA assessment is a collection of fifteen (15) information security domains which are grouped under management and technical controls (Figure 1).